josephine-c/Rails_Assessment/README.md

 •	Listings
 •	Deliveries
 •	Pictures {attached}
 Being a user is a requirement for most features within the app.
 And thus has many connections and associations.
-This ID is way to link those associations.
+This ID is a way to link those associations.

 SHOP: HAS ONE:
 •	Contact {Polymorphic}